Onion Gravy

 Peas and Pearl Onions

 Everyone has their favorite veggie side dish for the holidays.
 Maybe it’s a childhood memory or a newfound treat.
-For Mr. Cucina, Peas and Pearl Onions are a holiday must have.
-Fortunately for me, they are easily adapted to be gluten free so I can enjoy them too.
+If Peas and Pearl Onions are a holiday must have at your house, I have good news for you!
+They are easily adapted to be gluten free so everyone can enjoy them.
 Arrowroot flour makes a smooth, creamy roux and I kicked up the traditional recipe with bacon!

 This post contains affiliate links.